DIY Seed Box for Easy Storage & Organization

 Finally, the idea came to me to make a box that is organized, efficient, and easy to use.
-And here it is!

 *Some resources in article are affiliate links.
 Full disclosure here.

 First select 2 shoe boxes, or any cardboard boxes once you get the design of it.
-One of the shoe boxes will become the seed box, the other will be used to create dividers.
+One of the shoe boxes will become the seed box, the other will be used to create the dividers.

 Measure the length and width of the seed box, then make one divider that goes lengthwise, leave extra tabs at the end so we can fold it over and glue it to the center of the seed box, so it divides the box in half.

-After all the tabs are fitted together, and glued at the ends to the box, we can add labels!
+Cut 1/8″ notches at equal intervals (8 here) for the cross tabs, which also have notches so they interlock.
+After all the dividers are fitted together, and glued at the ends to the box, we can add labels!

-The box is organized by warm and cool season crops, from tomatoes and peppers- warm weather, to broccoli and kale- cool weather. to make it easier to find the seeds.
+The box is organized by warm and cool season crops, from tomatoes and peppers- warm weather, to broccoli and kale- cool weather, to make it easier to find the seeds.
 Print and cut out each name, and glue them to the tabs.

 Some of the names stands for several kinds of veggies.
 For example, “pumpkin” covers all winter squash such as acorn, butternut, etc, “roots” covers carrots, beets, radishes, and “kale” covers many leafy greens such as chards, bok choi, spinach, etc.